Guarini Center

 This research examines the potential for building electrification to impact tenant energy costs through a case study of New York City, focusing on whether there are gaps in current protections for low- and moderate-income tenants, and whether owners are likely to electrify their properties under the current policy framework.

-Between 2020 and 2021, researchers from across NYU and several private consultancies conducted a pioneering study into New York City’s marquis building emissions regulation, Local Law 97 of 2019 (LL97).
+Between 2020 and 2021, researchers from across NYU and several private consultancies conducted a pioneering study into New York City’s marquis building emissions regulation, Local Law 97 of 2019.
 The effort produced the first in-depth modelling of the predicted impacts of LL97 and explored whether, and how, a trading program might be added to the law.

-In a suite of new articles published in the Environmental Law Reporter, two of the study’s leading investigators, Danielle Spiegel-Feld and Katrina Wyman, set out key lessons for other jurisdictions developing their own building regulations.
+In a suite of articles published in the Environmental Law Reporter, two of the study’s leading investigators, Danielle Spiegel-Feld and Katrina Wyman, set out key lessons for other jurisdictions developing their own building regulations.

 Towards Tradable Building Performance Standards